SightstoneOfficial/Sightstone/README.md

   * Sightstone Ultra Light

 # Goals
-  * Have a beautiful secure stunning client that preforms as well
+  * Have a powerful, beautiful, secure, stunning, and easy to use client
-  * Ability to run on a Surface 3, 4gb tablet without latancy issues (which I dont have)
+  * Ability to run on a Surface 3, 4gb tablet (which I don't have so hopefully one of you guys have one) without latency issues
-  * Be less memory and cpu intensive
+  * Be less memory and CPU intensive than Riot
   * Ability to use multiple UIs
+  * Ability to install or create plugins to enhance your client experience

+# TODO
+  * Get the client working
+  *

 # Sightstone Plus
 Sightstone Plus comes extras feature not present in Sightstone (see below) such as:
-  * Allows you to link social media and dropbox for sharing of replays and screenshots
+  * Allows you to link social media for sharing of replays and screen-shots
   * Has a server to allow you to play and chat while away from home and everything will be recorded (Windows, Android, Windows Phone)

 # Sightstone
 Sightstone comes with a few extra features not present in the original client such as: